 The Individual bid form is for someone interested in bidding on a house.Individual Form

-The company bid form is for a company or someone acting for a company interested in bidding on a house.Company Form
+The company bid form is for a company or someone acting for a company interested in bidding on a house or lot.Company Form

 The lot purchase form is for someone interested in purchasing a vacant lot.
 We sell our lots first come first served instead of the bidding process we use for houses.Vacant Lot Form